Meet the Board

 Mr. Goetz earned his bachelor’s of arts degree in psychology from EIU in 1998 and his master’s degree in clinical psychology from EIU in 2000.

-Dr. Jan Spivey Gilchrist - Secretary
+Dr. Jan Spivey Gilchrist

 An award-winning writer and illustrator, Dr. Gilchrist has exhibited extensively throughout the United States, Asia, Africa, Europe and the Caribbean.
-She has won numerous awards and commissions hroughout her career, and has also written and illustrated picture books, including Obama: The Day the World Danced, the first picture book in the U.S. about the historical election.
+She has won numerous awards and commissions throughout her career, and has also written and illustrated picture books, including Obama: The Day the World Danced, the first picture book in the U.S. about the historical election.
 Dr. Gilchrist has also illustrated many of Eloise Greenfield's books, including the acclaimed The Great Migration: Journey to the North.

-The Girl Who Buried Her Dreams in a Can, a picture book autobiography written by Dr. Tererai Trent, Oprah Winfrey’s “all time favorite guest," will be published in Fall 2014.
+The Girl Who Buried Her Dreams in a Can, a picture book autobiography written by Dr. Tererai Trent, Oprah Winfrey’s “all time favorite guest," was published in Fall 2014.
 Her collaboration with Ashley Bryan on the book, My America, featured in “The Road to the White House,” has been the inspiration for the Bryan/Gilchrist Collaboration Award, given to the children who can best work together on a collaborative enterprise.

 She was inducted into the International Hall of Fame for Writers of African Descent in October 2000.
 She was also inducted into the prestigious Society of Illustrators in 2001.